mikbalyilmaz/Classification-Brand-Perception-using-RF-on-BP-BL-BT/README.md

 </p>

 ## About the Project
-This repository contains the code and resources from my research paper *"Classification of Brand Perception Using Random Forest: Brand Preference, Brand Loyalty, and Brand Trust"* presented at **IDSSC’24** and published in the Proceedings Book.

-The study investigates how university students’ **brand preference, loyalty, and trust** can be modeled through **Random Forest classification**, addressing class imbalance with **SMOTE**.
-The dataset includes 22 independent variables, such as demographics, income, fashion, design, and social media engagement.
+Brands enable strategy development, competitive advantage, and audience connection in modern society.
+This repository contains the code and resources from my research paper “Classification of Brand Perception Using Random Forest: Brand Preference, Brand Loyalty, and Brand Trust” presented at IDSSC’24 and published in the Proceedings Book.
+The study analyzes data from Ankara Hacı Bayram Veli University (Spring 2023/2024) to investigate how university students’ brand preference, loyalty, and trust can be modeled using Random Forest classification and decision tree classifiers, supported by a meta-predictor to reduce overfitting.
+Addressing class imbalance with SMOTE, the research employs the Brand Perception Scale with 22 independent variables—including demographics, income, fashion, design, and social media engagement—to assess BP, BL, and BT.

 ## 🔍 Key Highlights
 - **Algorithm:** Random Forest (multi-class classification)